DocumentWDP-2

 1.1 Purpose

-The component field is the second part of a WDP error code.
-It provides the highest level of categorization, identifying which part of your system produced the diagnostic code.
+The component field is the second part of a WDP diagnostic code.
+It provides the highest level of categorization, identifying which part of the system produced the diagnostic code.

 1.2 Position in Error Code